-Can it be true that it’s 17 years since there was any published research on garden visiting in the UK?
-It’s clearly not as compelling to academics as cats’ dinner preferences, but even back then it was estimated over 16million people visit gardens every year, and the Growbags are significant contributors to that figure.
+Can it be true that it’s decades since there was any published research on garden visiting in the UK?
+It’s clearly not as compelling to academics as cats’ dinner preferences, but even at the last count it was estimated over 16million people visit gardens every year, and the Growbags are significant contributors to that figure.

-Setting aside whether £350 million a year was money well spent for our membership of the EU, the £42.75 a year I spend on my Royal Horticultural Society membership definitely is.
-For this, Tim and I can visit RHS Wisley as many times as we like (individual entrance fee is normally £14.50), receive a monthly copy of the ‘The Garden’, visit partner gardens free, buy cheap and eclectic seeds from their seed distribution scheme and attend the members only day at Chelsea Flower Show.
+Setting aside whether £350 million a year was money well spent for our membership of the EU, the £60 a year (discounted for new members) I spend on my Royal Horticultural Society membership definitely is.
+For this, Tim and I can visit RHS Wisley as many times as we like (individual entrance fee is around £15), receive a monthly copy of the ‘The Garden’, visit partner gardens free, buy cheap and eclectic seeds from their seed distribution scheme and attend the members only day at Chelsea Flower Show.
 I think even the Daily Mail would find it hard to sneer about this deal.

 The prairie borders above the glasshouse had some knock out plants just hitting their stride, like the Salvia x sylvestris ‘Dear Anja’ featured at top of the page.
 In the romantic country gardens it was the Epilobium angustifolium ‘Album’ that held court.